 P#1 When the trigger-events described in previous subclause happen, this spectrum reassignment procedure is launched by CDIS where the CDIS obtains the receiver information of the GCO through the GCO registration procedure as specified in 5.2.3.1 WSO registration procedure.

 P#2 In this stage the CM obtains the parameter spectrumTransitionCapability of each GCO and selects the GCOs whose spectrumTransitionCapability value is TRUE.
 The information can be obtained through the WSO Registration Procedure in 5.2.2.1.
-When there are multiple CMs, the information can be obtained through the Obtaining Operator Frequency Information procedure in 5.2.18 and Obtaining Operating Frequency Information procedure over Coordination Enabler in 5.2.19.
+When there are multiple CMs, the information can be obtained through the Obtaining Operating Frequency Information procedure in 5.2.18 and Obtaining Operating Frequency Information procedure over Coordination Enabler in 5.2.19.

 P#3 In this process, the CM uses the obtained information to generate spectrum transition graph and determine spectrum transition operations among the GCOs by searching a directed path in the graph.
 During the procedure of graph generation, if the recalculation of aggregated interference is needed, the CM can use the 5.2.10.1 WSO Reconfigure procedure to send the parameter spectrumCheck to corresponding GCO, which will request the spectrum management database to do the recalculation and then send the recalculation results back to CM.